 The Northern Ireland Curriculum is underpinned by the development of skills and capabilities and incorporates ‘Cross-Curricular Skills’ (CCS) and ‘Thinking Skills and Personal Capabilities’ (TSPC).

-Using ICT (Information and Communications Technology), along with Communication and Using Mathematics, is one of the three statutory Cross-Curricular Skills that form part of the Northern Ireland Foundation Stage Curriculum (opens in new window) and the Northern Ireland Key Stage 1 and 2 Curriculum (opens in new window).
-Across the curriculum, at a level appropriate to their ability, pupils should be enable to develop skills in Using ICT.
+Using ICT (Information and Communications Technology), along with Communication and Using Mathematics, is one of the three statutory Cross-Curricular Skills that form part of the Northern Ireland Foundation Stage Curriculum and the Northern Ireland Key Stage 1 and 2 Curriculum.
+Across the curriculum, at a level appropriate to their ability, pupils should be enabled to develop skills in Using ICT.

 The curriculum requirements for Using ICT are set out under the headings of Explore, Express, Exchange, Evaluate and Exhibit referred to as the 5E’s.
 Explore contains the requirement that pupils should ‘investigate, make predictions and solve problems through interaction with digital tools’.
 Primary teachers can use programming and computational thinking classroom activities to address this requirement.